unfoldingWord/translation-helps-rcl/README.md

 A few components use the Lab components such as the Skeleton for the infinite scrolling effect.

 [1]: todo include link
+[2]: this might could be removed since the management of package versions could be automated away.
+None-the-less when the version needs to be updated and what it needs to be updated to is more complicated than meets the eye.